-- Easy to Operate; No Extra Equipment Required; Save Energy by Automatic Sleep/Wake Modes
+- Easy to Operate; Assembled-Already All-In-One Press; No Extra Equipment Required

-- Ergonomic Handle Design Allows You to Move the Press Conveniently; Suction Cups at Bottom Grab Machine for Strong & Stable Hold on Bench or Desk
+- Upgraded Body Frame to Hold Up To 12-Ton Force; Ergonomic Handle Design Allows You to Move the Press Conveniently; Suction Cups at Bottom Grab Machine for Strong and Stable Hold on Bench or Desk

 - Free Press Accessories Enclosed; Discreet Packaging; 2-Year Warranty

 This hand-pumped machine from Dabpress is a complete solution with a reputable company and good customer support.

 - Complete Heat Press